fp

 These investments can create recurring, passive income in ways that are similar to corporate bonds or bond funds.
 Asset-backed securities range in terms of risk: their origins come from debt that’s sold from one lender to another.
 Some kinds of debt, such as subprime mortgages, run a greater risk of not being repaid.
 Others, however, pool together more stable forms of debt, so be sure to do your homework first.

-Diving into Farmland Investing
+Exploring Farmland Investing

 Interested in Learning More About Farmland as an Asset Class?